 Luke 1:1-4, “Inasmuch as many have taken in hand to set in order a narrative of those things which have been fulfilled among us, just as those who from the beginning were eyewitnesses and ministers of the word delivered them to us, it seemed good to me also, having had perfect understanding of all things from the very first, to write to you an orderly account, most excellent Theophilus, that you may know the certainty of those things in which you were instructed.”

-To confirm Messiah’s birthday, we will begin with Zacharias’ priesthood schedule and when his son, John the Baptist, was born.
-In the beginning of Luke’s detailed account of Messiah’s birth, he gives us great insight into this mystery, as an angel appears to Zacharias to prophesy about John the Baptist’s birth.
+To confirm Messiah’s birthday, we will begin by understanding Zacharias’ priesthood schedule and also when his son, John the Baptist, was born, because both correlate to His birth.

 Luke 1:5, “There was in the days of Herod, the king of Judea, a certain priest named Zacharias, of the division of Abijah.”

 In 1 Chronicles 24, King David divided the priesthood (Levites) according to the schedule of their service.
-Zacharias, John’s father, was of the division of Abijah, the 8th course.
+Zacharias, John’s father, was of the division of Abijah, which was the 8th course (1 Chronicles 24:10).

 What does this mean?

-Each priest would minister two weeks out of the year, one week at the beginning of the year and once at the end, except on the three commanded feasts by God (Deuteronomy 16:16).
+Each priest would minister two weeks out of the year, one week at the beginning of the year and once at the end, except on the three commanded feasts by God (Deut.
+16:16).
 Why would all of the priests minister on the three commanded feasts?
-According to the Jewish historian Flavius Josephus, 2.5 million people would be in Jerusalem during the feasts, thus requiring all of the priests to minister.
+According to the renown Jewish historian Flavius Josephus, 2.5 million people would be in Jerusalem during the feasts, therefore, requiring all of the priests to minister.

-On God’s calendar**, the Hebrew calendar, the first month of the year is Nisan.
+On God’s calendar*, the Hebrew/Jewish calendar, the first month of the year is Nisan.
+This date corresponds to the end of March or beginning of April on the Gregorian calendar, so for simplicity we will use April 1 to understand this mystery.
 This is when Luke began his timeline for Messiah’s birthday.
 To understand Abijah and the eighth division, let us review the order of the priests.
-Nisan 1 is the beginning of the “month of Aviv,” which is the first Hebrew month (Exodus 12:1).
-This date corresponds to the end of March or beginning of April on the Gregorian calendar, so for simplicity we will use April 1 to understand this mystery.

-Luke 1:8-11, “So it was, that while he (Zacharias) was serving as priest before God in the order of his division (8th), according to the custom of the priesthood, his lot fell to burn incense when he went into the temple of the Lord.
-And the whole multitude of the people was praying outside at the hour of incense.”
+Luke 1:8-11, “So it was, that while he (Zacharias) was serving as priest before God in the order of his division (8th) (9th week), according to the custom of the priesthood, his lot fell to burn incense when he went into the temple of the Lord.
+And the whole multitude of the people were praying outside at the hour of incense.”

-After Luke writes that Zacharias was serving as the 8th priest (9th week), he states, “as he was serving as priest in the order of his division, they burned incense,” which is the “hour of incense.”
+After Luke records that Zacharias was serving as the 8th priest (9th week), he proclaims, “as he was serving as priest in the order of his division, they burned incense,” which is the “hour of incense.”
 The hour of incense is the Feast of Shavuot (Pentecost), the week after Zacharias’ 8th division (9th week).
-Luke also tells us, “the whole multitude of the people were there,” referencing the 2.5 million people there for Shavuot, just as God commanded (Deuteronomy 16:16).
-This confirms that Zacharias was ministering the week (9th week-end of May, early June) before Shavuot (10th week), as ALL of the priests were commanded to minister.
+Luke also declares, “the whole multitude of the people were there,” which references the 2.5 million people for Shavuot, just as God commanded (Deut.
+16:16).
+This validates that Zacharias was ministering the week (9th week-end of May – early June) before Shavuot (10th week), because ALL of the priests were commanded to minister at the Lord’s feast.
 After the Feast of Shavuot (3rd week of June), Zacharias’ duties were completed, and he went home.

 Luke 1:23-24, “So it was, as soon as the days of his (Zacharias) service were completed, that he departed to his own house.
 Now after those days his wife Elizabeth conceived; and she hid herself five months.”

-After the Feast of Shavuot, John returned home and Elizabeth conceived.
+After the Feast of Shavuot (Pentecost), Zacharias returned home and Elizabeth conceived.
 This would place John the Baptist’s conception around the last week of June.
-Luke tells us Elizabeth hid herself for five months, carrying us from the end of June unto the end of November.
+Luke records that Elizabeth hid herself for five months, which journeys us from the end of June unto the end of November.
 At this point, Luke writes that in the “sixth month of Elizabeth’s pregnancy,” which places us at the end of December, Gabriel appeared to Mary.

-As we discussed, Luke’s account of Messiah’s birth is in chronological order, so he is continuing the timeline of Messiah’s birthday.
+As we have discussed, Luke’s account of Messiah’s birth is in chronological order, therefore, he is continuing the timeline of Messiah’s birthday.
 Gabriel confirms this to Mary, as well.

 Luke 1:36, “Now indeed, Elizabeth your relative has also conceived a son in her old age; and this is now the sixth month for her who was called barren.”

-The sixth month of Elizabeth’s pregnancy takes us to the end of December (months of Kislev to Tevet on Jewish calendar), the exact time when Gabriel confirmed Mary’s conception.
-Interestingly enough, if we calculate when Mary conceived Yeshua, we come to the end of the twelfth month, Kislev, which is exactly during Chanukah/Hannukah, also known as the Feast of Dedication/Festival of Lights!
-So Messiah, as the light of the world (John 8:12, 9:5), was conceived during the Festival of Lights!
-(Stay tuned, as we will explore this in much more depth in December).
+The sixth month of Elizabeth’s pregnancy takes us to the end of December (months of Kislev to Tevet on the Hebrew calendar), which is the exact time when Gabriel confirmed Mary’s conception.
+Amazingly, if we calculate when Mary conceived Yeshua, it comes to the end of the twelfth month, Kislev, which is exactly during Chanukah/Hannukah, also known as the Feast of Dedication/Festival of Lights!
+As we all believe, Messiah is THE light of the world (John 8:12, 9:5), and He was conceived during the Festival of Lights!
+(Stay tuned, as we will explore the correlation between Hannukah and Messiah in much more depth in December).

 John 1:14, “And the Word (Yeshua) became flesh and dwelt among us.”

 The New Testament was written in ancient Greek.
-Using the Strong’s Dictionary, when we translate “dwelt” into the Ancient Greek, it is the word “skēnoō” (#4637), which in turn, means tabernacle.
-So, in the original text, John states, “And Yeshua became flesh and tabernacled among us,” referencing the Feast of Tabernacles!
+Using the Strong’s dictionary, when we translate “dwelt” into the ancient Greek, it is the word “skēnoō” (#4637), which in turn, means tabernacle.
+Therefore, in the original text, John proclaims, “And Yeshua became flesh and “tabernacled” among us,” referencing His birth on the Feast of Tabernacles!